apache/mxnet/docs/tutorials/basic/reshape_transpose.md

 ![png](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/doc/tutorials/basic/transpose_reshape/reshaped_image.png) <!--notebook-skip-line-->

 As we can see the first and second dimensions have changed.
-However the image can't be identified as cat anylonger.
+However the image can't be identified as cat any longer.
 In order to understand what happened, let's have a look at the image below.

 <img src="https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/doc/tutorials/basic/transpose_reshape/reshape.png" style="width:700px;height:300px;">